saafihub/mobile_simple_app/README.md

 2. Run **Android tests**

-Open a new CommandLine(CMD) window to run tests, if `Appium server` started in a CMD already.
+Open a new CommandLine(CMD) window, if `Appium server` started in a CMD already.
+Go to project root folder  `cd mobile_simple_app` to run tests

 ```bash